Best Quicken Simplifi Alternative Apps in the US (2025)

 - Pros: Completely free to use.
 Easy way to track your credit.
 Good educational content.

 - Cons: Not a budgeting tool.
 Filled with ads.
 Net worth and spending tools are very basic.
+Only reports from Equifax and TransUnion, not Experian.

 - Pricing: Free (supported by ads and commissions).
-(Source: Credit Karma as of July, 2023)
+(Source: Credit Karma as of November, 2025)

 - Who it’s for: Anyone who just wants to understand their credit score without having to pay for it.